softilium/elorm/readme.md

 - **Use the standard database/sql** to work with data.
 Engineers can use regular SQL select queries as well as specially designed methods.
 - **Generate a standard REST API** for each entity type.
 It should handle CRUD operations as well as grid/table operations (filtering, paging, sorting).
 Also, entities support JSON serialization out of the box.
 - **Soft delete mode for entities** allows us to transparently mark entities as deleted without deleting them from the database with minimum effort.
+- **Optimistic locks** allow a safe way for multi-user working with databases.

 ## Quick start with ELORM